TheQuerySmith/engage-coach/README.md

  - [ ] Currently set up for only two survey window: need to drastically update database etc. to allow for multiple survey windows
  - [ ] Added shortcut of adding 8 weeks to second survey window defaults within supabase function
  - [ ] Pre-course Survey
+ - [ ] Steps dashboard to add next steps: pull directly from database
+ - [ ] Add cslx to steps for conditional formatting?

 ### Bug Fixes